yorku-ease/devbot_SA/README.md

         2. Select the Model to use.
         3. Select the Prompting technique to use.
         4. Input the textual description of the system.
         5. Press Generate and wait for the PDF to open.
 The PDF will be saved in the current working directory from where you ran the tool.
         6. If you want to continue the conversation and iterate over the LLM respond, set Continue Conversation to Yes, and enter the prompt in Textbox and Press Generate.

 # How to download the library and run the tool:
         1. Install with this command (enter in command prompt/terminal): pip install genai4sa
         2. Run with this command:
             genai4sa

-# Steps to run locally to Contribute to the Project
+# How to Contribute:
-        1. Clone the repository at https://github.com/yorku-ease/devbot_SA
+        1. Fork the repository at https://github.com/yorku-ease/devbot_SA
+        2. Create a feature branch: `git checkout -b feature/my-feature`
+        3. Make your changes and test.
+        4. Commit and push.
+        5. Open a Pull Request (PR)

+# How to run locally
-        2. Open terminal and go to where repo was cloned. cd <repo name>
+        1. Open terminal and go to where repo was cloned. cd <repo name>
-        3. Run this command there
+        2. Run this command there
                 pip install -e .
-        4. Then enter this command to run the program genai4sa
+        3. Then enter this command to run the program genai4sa